otomad/OtomadHelper/Datamosh/README.md

 ### Datamosh
 This repeats N P-frames M times.
 N is the ```Frame count```, M is the  ```Frame repeats```.

-To use, make a selection in the timeline using I and O, then it will be rendered and datamoshed and added to your project, all in one click.
+To use, make a selection in the timeline using <kbd>I</kbd> and <kbd>O</kbd>, then it will be rendered and datamoshed and added to your project, all in one click.
 It can take quite some time for long selections so wait if Vegas seems to freeze.

 The start of the selection is the first P-frame that will be repeated.
 The P-frame will be relative to the previous frame, which will be rendered as an I-frame.
 So for best results, the start of the selection should be a frame with a lot of movement.